What is a Developmental Disability?

 Metabolic developmental disabilities affect metabolism or the chemical reactions in the body that help humans make energy and maintain life.
 These conditions are typically inherited and range in various symptoms and severities.

-There are many different developmental disabilities that can be diagnosed, including:
+While there are many different types of developmental disabilities that can be diagnosed, the 5 most common include:

 More common, however, is a developmental delay.
 There are a variety of reasons a child may have a developmental delay.